IIT2018195/DiscussionForum/README.md

 However you can register as a Student and login through that account also.
 For Faculty, you can register as a Teacher, but first need to open admin account and verify that User as Faculty.

-An Video is also attached named "Demonstration of project", You can check from there how to run project, after installing XAMPP.